simondebbarma/daily_tech_journal/README.md

 # Daily Tech Journal

+## General Web
+#### The differences between Session and Cookie (29.jan.2020)
+It is different from the data saving place of user's information.
+Cookie does not use server's resources, Session uses server's resources.
+The session has better at security, and Cookie has better response speed.

 ## React
 #### Why Hooks are preferred than using classes (28.jan.2020)
 Hooks provide intuitive API such as useState, useEffect.
 Using Hooks, we can abstract state-related logic, and it enables us to reuse and share that logic.